mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 intelligence, a prototype vessel undergoing testing, or a ship used to dump misfit or no–hoper officers and given a range of odd jobs to keep them out of trouble.
-The converse of the latter is also a possibility – the sector admiral’s elite trouble–shooter squad, handling the dirty jobs that the rest of the Navy can not be trusted with.
+The converse of the latter is also a possibility – the sector admiral's elite trouble–shooter squad, handling the dirty jobs that the rest of the Navy can not be trusted with.
 Such a vessel might even carry oddball characters who do not fit in the chain of command but prove useful from time to time.

-A ‘Scout Cruiser’ game could also run in this manner.
+A 'Scout Cruiser' game could also run in this manner.
 The advantage there is that Scout Service ships tend to be run on a much more informal basis than naval ones, and may well have civilian experts aboard as part of the mission.
 Scout ships tend also to be much